 I took a vow of truthfulness a long time ago.
 That means some days you won’t like me, but that’s okay, I can handle it.

 On a personal level, I have dug deep to be the woman I am today.
 I’ve done a lot of stuff, and am continuing to do a lot of stuff.
 In fact, every single day, I wake up feeling like I’m just getting started.
 I opened my first yoga studio at 24 years old on a zero percent credit card, a wing and a prayer.
 I had no idea what I was doing, but I’ve been part of the holistic community ever since.
-I turned 40 this year.
+I turned 40 last year.
 That feels monumental.
 I’ve been at this a while, and I’ve been successful.
 I dream big.
 I have big plans for Rasamaya.
 This is just the beginning.
 If you care to, you can read about the stuff I’ve done at the link here:

 A FEW OTHER FUN FACTS ABOUT ME:

 I swear a lot.
 I don’t apologize unless I mean it.
 I was once described as a pitbull: tenacious, sensitive and fierce.
 I’m okay with that.
 Sometimes I cry in the middle of the day because life is so f*ing beautiful.
 I believe in raw compassion and am that person that cries in every movie, wedding and funeral, even if I don’t know the people involved.

 I AM STAUNCHLY FEMINIST.

 I surround myself with a tight circle of other feminists, who I keep on speed dial on my feminist crisis bat phone.
 We even have our own call sign – it’s a giant, “F” in the sky.
 Look up at night sometime, you might see it.
 We all believe we are superheroines, and we are.
 I prefer to associate with imperfect women, who believe in possibility and give themselves permission to screw up big, and who know that failure is simply motivation to reinvent.

 I WORK ON LOVE EVERY DAY.